 Meet our game design team.

-We are Chris, Whitney, Ian, and Philip.
+We are Chris, Whitney, Quinn, and Philip.
 Together we have over 20 years of game design, graphic design, and teaching experience.

 Chris is an educational game designer and scholar living in Northern Virginia.
 He has worked on educational games on electricity generation, recycling, and many other topics.
 Currently, he can be found practicing Frozen songs on the piano to impress his daughter.